adamggibbs/slide-puzzle-solver/README.md

 #### 4x4InitialTester.sh
   - A script which runs the baseline `Main` on 4x4 puzzles multiple times with different shuffles

+#### PruningTester.sh
+  - Shell script that runs trials for 3x3 and 4x4 puzzles with 30 and 40 shuffles and prints results to `outputPruningTest.txt`.

 #### Output Files for Non-Pruning Solutions
     - Output for non-pruning solutions include sequential, parallel, and parallel tree solutions